FrancisCrickInstitute/pMANIC/docs/user_guide.md

 ## Step 1: Load Compound Definitions

 **Objective**
-Initialize the analysis session by importing a library of target metabolites and their specific integration parameters.
+Initialise the analysis session by importing a library of target metabolites and their specific integration parameters.

 **File Requirements**
 Prepare an Excel (`.xlsx`, `.xls`) or CSV (`.csv`) file containing the columns listed below.